 Real Substance: A Non-Negotiable Requirement

-Both the Federal Tax Authority (FTA) and French DGFiP mandate that holdings maintain genuine economic substance in the UAE.
+Both the Federal Tax Authority (FTA) and French DGFIP mandate that holdings maintain genuine economic substance in the UAE.
 A letterbox company without real operations risks significant penalties:

 Substance requirements are explicit and enforceable: